 - Total Time: 25 1/2 to 28 hours (including the time it takes to chill the ice cream core)

 One quart plain whole milk yogurt

 1 cup sugar

 1/2 teaspoon ground cardamom

 Special equipment: ice cream machine **

-At least 1 hour before making frozen yogurt, coarsely chop the baklawa and divide into 8 ounces (about 2 cups chopped) and 3 ounces (2/3 cups chopped).
-Freeze the chopped baklawa.
+- At least 1 hour before making frozen yogurt, coarsely chop the baklava and divide into 8 ounces (about 2 cups chopped) and 3 ounces (2/3 cups chopped).
+Freeze the chopped baklava.

-Once the frozen yogurt has thickened significantly and finished processing, stir in the 8 ounces (2 cups) of chopped, frozen baklawa.
+- Once the frozen yogurt has thickened significantly and finished processing, stir in the 8 ounces (2 cups) of chopped, frozen baklava.

-* If you are using another kind of baklawa, feel free to substitute another spice for the cardamom to better match your baklawa's flavor (e.g., allspice, cinnamon, rosewater, orange blossom water).
-Also feel free to use store-bought baklawa.
+* If you are using another kind of baklava, feel free to substitute another spice for the cardamom to better match your baklava’s flavor (e.g., allspice, cinnamon, rosewater, orange blossom water).
+Also feel free to use store-bought baklava.

 ** If you do not have an ice cream machine, you can use David Lebovitz’s method.